clay/clay-kiln/behaviors/README.md

 ### Groups

+In most inline forms, you'll want to edit a single field (e.g. when editing a paragraph).
+In most overlay forms, though, you'll want multiple fields.
+This is where groups come in.

-Groups are useful when you want to open a form with multiple fields (inline or in overlays), or when you want to guarantee the order of fields in your component settings form.
+Groups can be used to open forms with multiple fields in both inline and overlay forms, or when you want to guarantee the order of fields in your component settings form.

 #### Creating a Group